-For the topping: frozen or fresh cherries, sweetener of your choice, cornstarch
+For the topping: frozen or fresh cherries, sweetener of your choice, cornstarch or tapioca flour

-Helpful tips and Substitutions
+👍🏼Helpful tips and substitutions

 - I love the combination of cherries with cardamom, so I used a small amount in the crust, just for a hint of flavour.
-You could add 1/4 teaspoon of almond extract instead, if you prefer.
+You could add ¼ teaspoon of almond extract instead if you prefer.

-- I bake with a 0-calorie sweetener, usually Lacanto Monkfruit with Erythritol.
+- I often bake with a 0-calorie sweetener, usually Lacanto Monkfruit with Erythritol.
 However, you can use granulated sugar or coconut sugar in the crust and the filling.
 You can substitute either of those types of sugar or honey in the topping.

 Mini No-Bake Cherry Almond Cheesecake

-- 1 1/3 cups almond flour finely ground
+- 1 ⅓ cups almond flour finely ground

-- 2 tbsp melted butter
+- 2 tablespoon melted butter

-- 2 tbsp low-carb granulated sweetener
+- 2 tablespoon low-carb granulated sweetener

 No-Bake Cheesecake filling

-- 16 oz low-fat cream cheese, softened
+- 16 oz low-fat cream cheese, softened to room temperature

 - 2 cups firm Greek yogurt

-- 1/3 cup low-carb granulated sweetener
+- ⅓ cup low-carb granulated sweetener

-- 1 tsp pure vanilla extract
+- 1 teaspoon pure vanilla extract

 - 3 cups cherries, pitted, fresh or frozen

-- 1/4 cup low carb granulated sweetener
+- ¼ cup low carb granulated sweetener

-- 1 tbsp corn starch
+- 1 tablespoon corn starch

-- Spoon into jars and refrigerate.
+- Spoon into cooled jars and refrigerate.

 - To make cherry topping, combine cherries, sweetener and cornstarch in a saucepan.
-If using fresh cherries, add 1/3 to 1/2 cup water.
+If using fresh cherries, add ⅓ to ½ cup water.
 Simmer until thickened, stirring gently.
 Chill completely before adding to cheesecake jars.

 - Garnish with a sprig of mint, if desired and serve.
 Store leftovers covered.